Your buying guide for the best monitors in 2019

 If you haven’t treated yourself to a new monitor in a while, then now is the perfect time to do so.
 Great image quality is available at affordable prices, while monitors are slimmer and lighter than ever before.

 Note: Some of the monitors in this list were reviewed two years ago.
-Don't let this put you off: they're still available to buy today, and not a great deal has happened in terms of PC screen technology so they're not out-of-date.
+Don't let this put you off: they're still available to buy today, and things don't move as quickly compared to devices like smartphones.

 Screen size and design